 Ensuring young people across the UK have access to relevant, good quality post-16 education and training options must be part of the Government's ‘levelling up’ agenda.

 Showing 1–10 of 72 results.

-May 2020 will see nearly 17 million people in England choosing city-region mayors in Greater London and Manchester, West Midlands, Liverpool City Region and Tees Valley.
-What are they and what do they do?
+In May 2021, nearly 20 million people in England will be choosing city-region mayors.
+What are metro mayors and what do they do?

 Covid-19 has encouraged places to look for new sources of knowledge and new tools, but a lack of cohesiveness is limiting what can be done.